lexofficial29/HomerStack/README.md

-# 🚀 The Homer Problem 🤔
+# 🚀 The Homer Problem Challenge 🤔

 This project is a solution to the Homer problem where we have to identify a person, Homer, who didn't interact with anyone in an event.